 And – drum roll please – we had a Diva Record Breaking 25 offers on this Haller Lake home.

 The final results – we sold this delightful mid-century home sold for $651,000 – $126,000 over asking.

 Let’s talk about the work completed on this house?

-We did our regular Diva walkthrough with our folks and discussed what was worth fluffing and what was not.
+We did our regular Diva walk through with our folks and discussed what was worth fluffing and what was not.
 Overall this home was in stellar condition.
-Our folks had the beautiful original oak floors refinished so they would be gleaming by list day and had the home repainted.
+Our folks had the beautiful original oak floors refinished so they would be gleaming by listing day and had the home repainted.
 They fixed anything that needed to be fixed, which was very little and, in spite of the February cold and drizzle, had the yard looking pretty cute and ready for future Spring fun time.
 And, of course, there was the fantastic staging by Open House to make every one of John Wilbanks photos pop.